The Best Diet After a Cholecystectomy or Gallbladder Removal

-Eating soluble fiber reduces the negative effects of acid in the stomach.
+Eating soluble fiber reduces the negative effects of acid in the stomach, according to a study published in 2019.
 This nutrient helps eliminate bile more efficiently and quickly.
-The best options are:

 - Brussels sprouts

-Although your body won’t be able to digest fats as it used to after a gallbladder removal, you still need healthy fats.
-Two very good examples are omega-3 and 6 fatty acids, like avocado, fish like sardines and salmon, walnuts, almonds, olives, linseeds, chia seeds.
+Although your body won’t be able to digest fats as it used to after the gallbladder removal, you still need them.
+However, the fats you need are healthy and good quality.
+One example would be Omega 3 fatty acids:

 Foods you should avoid after a gallbladder removal